 \subsection{Cloud expansion}

-The luminosity of a spherical expanding optically thick cloud can be estimated from the elementary equation $L = 4 \pi R_{\rm cl}(t)^2 F_\text{BB}$.
-The two quantities in this equation that are both dependent on properties of the accretion disk are the cloud radius $R_{\rm cl}(t)$ and its temperature $T$.
-Using the model from the Appendix~\ref{apendixb}, it would be more consistent to work with some theoretical prediction of $R_{\rm cl}(t)$ instead of using the observationally inferred value.
-If we use Equation (16) from \cite{emritde}
+The luminosity of a spherical expanding optically thick cloud can be estimated from the elementary equation, $L = 4 \pi R_{\rm cl}(t)^2 F_\text{BB}$.
+The two quantities in this equation that are both dependent on properties of the accretion disk are the cloud radius $R_{\rm cl}(t)$ and its temperature, $T$.
+Using the model described in Appendix~\ref{apendixb}, it would be more consistent to work with some theoretical prediction of $R_{\rm cl}(t),$ instead of using the observationally inferred value.
+If we use Equation (16) from \cite{emritde}, we have

-the long-term luminosity scales with $R_\text{cl}(t)$ as $L \sim \dot{m}^{-1}$.
-There is an additional non-analytical scaling from the temperature that makes this decline in time more shallow.
+where the long-term luminosity scales with $R_\text{cl}(t)$ as $L \sim \dot{m}^{-1}$.
+There is an additional nonanalytical scaling from the temperature that makes this decline in time more shallow.
 Unfortunately, in this case, the luminosity scales inversely with the accretion rate, which is in disagreement with Eq.~\eqref{Lqpe}.
-However, this discrepancy can be reconciled with the observations since the cloud does not likely expand linearly, $R_{\rm cl} \propto t$, into a vacuum, but there is expected to be a hot diluted ambient medium \citep{1981ApJ...249..422K} that slows down the expansion due to the ambient pressure, especially at later times.
+However, this discrepancy can be reconciled with the observations since the cloud is not likely to expand linearly (i.e., $R_{\rm cl} \propto t$) into a vacuum; however, we do expect to see a hot diluted ambient medium \citep{1981ApJ...249..422K} that slows down the expansion due to the ambient pressure, especially at later times.
 In the case of a slower cloud expansion, the theoretical long-term luminosity evolution can be reconciled better with the observed one.